ElenaGrischenko/course_work_parallel_computing/README.md

 ## General info

 This system model builds an inverted index in a parallel environment.
-Inverted index is a data structure in which for each word of document collections in the corresponding list the positions of the words in the document are overframed and the path to the documents - in which it occurs.
+An inverted index is a data structure in which for each word in a document from the collections in the corresponding list is the position of the word in the document and the path to the documents.
 An inverted index is used to search for texts.

 ## Run in an IDEA